 Now that we’ve cleared up my existence, what you want to know is, “What’s this site about?”
 It’s about…

 …me.
 Having fun.
 With myself.
 Wait, that didn’t come out correctly.
-What I mean is, having fun, writing, in my…
+What I mean is, having fun, writing, drawing, and taking pictures, mostly from the comfort of my…

 …home office.
 This is in beautiful Ballwin, Missouri, a suburb of St. Louis, and I’ve been privileged to inhabit home offices like it since plunging into self-employment in (can you believe it?)
 1988.

-…”ideation session leader.”
-(What’s the difference between an ideation session leader and a copywriter?
+(What’s the difference between an creative consultant and a copywriter?
 Nicer pants.
 A writer wears jeans.
-An ideation session leader, khakis.
+A creative marketing consultant wears khakis.
 It justifies a slightly higher hourly rate.)